-How South Australia is Dealing with Rampant Solar Growth
+How South Australia Is Dealing With Rampant Solar Growth

 By the end of this year, such an event could lead to the uncontrolled loss of up to 400 megawatts from the grid, the report said.

-This scenario seems perilously close to what happened in 2016, when a storm knocked out 445 MW of South Australian wind capacity and caused demand to switch to the main interconnector between state and the rest of Australia’s National Electricity Market (NEM).
+This scenario seems perilously close to what happened in 2016 when a storm knocked out 445 MW of South Australian wind capacity and caused demand to switch to the main interconnector between the state and the rest of Australia’s National Electricity Market.

-That surge overloaded the Heywood interconnector, which shut down and islanded the South Australian grid, leaving almost the whole of the state in the dark.
+That surge overloaded the Heywood interconnector, which shut down and islanded the South Australian grid, leaving almost the entirety of the state in the dark.

 “When South Australia is operating as an island, it is now almost impossible to maintain the frequency operating standard for certain credible fault events if they cause distributed PV disconnections,” said AEMO in May.
 “This means that AEMO may no longer have the means to operate a South Australian island securely at times of high distributed PV generation, and as such, mitigation actions are required urgently.”

-A further problem for AEMO is that if South Australia’s grid is islanded then there has to be enough demand on it to keep synchronous generating units online, since these provide vital system strength, inertia, frequency control and voltage management.
+A further problem for AEMO is that if South Australia’s grid is islanded, then there has to be enough demand on it to keep synchronous generating units online, since these provide vital system strength, inertia, frequency control and voltage management.

 Solar sinks demand